Sisek3375/safe/README.md

 `./safe.sh`

 # usage
 you have somes commandes like :
-`./safe.sh --create`
+`./safe.sh --create` and following the instructions
-and following the instructions
+`./safe.sh --open` for openning the safe chest

-`./safe.sh --open`
+`./safe.sh --close` for closing the safe chest

-`./safe.sh --close`
+obviously, you can move the file to another PC and open your hidden chest :)
 # help
 if you want to see the manual, see :
 `./safe.sh --help`